mdibella-dev/cm-theme-core/README.md

 ### Latest changes to the main branch

+- Improve: Convert procedural taxonomy and post lists code into classes
 - Improve: Remove class variables
 - Improve: Reorganize folder structure of custom post types and taxonomies